-All direct costs charged to Sponsored Projects awarded to the University of Minnesota must be allowable, allocable, necessary and reasonable for carrying out the objectives of the Sponsored Project.
+All direct costs charged to sponsored projects awarded to the University of Minnesota must be allowable, allocable, necessary and reasonable for carrying out the objectives of the sponsored project as defined in Uniform Guidance (2 CFR 200).
 To be consistent in managing direct costs, the University extends these requirements to both federal and nonfederal sponsors.

 Principal Investigators (PIs) are responsible for ensuring that all direct costs charged to their sponsored projects comply with this policy.
 Certified Approvers (CAs) and departmental approvers also have responsibilities for reviewing and approving certain transactions on sponsored projects to ensure that they comply with this policy.

 This policy has been developed to meet the requirements set forth in the Uniform Guidance (UG or 2 CFR 200) as it is applicable to Institutions of Higher Education.
 PIs, CAs and departmental approvers involved in reviewing and charging direct costs to sponsored projects must understand and follow this policy and related procedures to ensure that direct costs are properly charged and documented to meet the UG regulations.